 Coworking spaces create an environment that enables people to meet deadlines easier.
 Another interesting statistic about coworking trends is that nearly two-thirds of individuals using such spaces are better able to finish assignments on time.
 Much of this is due to the enhanced productivity of working in an office room instead of a coffee shop or at home.

-Shared space enables learners who face a significant project deadline or need to finish a comprehensive research paper to work without the distractions that happen in other places.
+Nevertheless, remote working statistics indicate working from home has its own benefits.
+However, a shared space enables learners who face a significant project deadline or need to finish a comprehensive research paper to work without the distractions that happen in other places.

 14. 68% of people who use shared study spaces can better focus on their assignments.